Fishing is one of those sports/pastimes/hobbies that can require a lot of stuff – especially for dedicated, diehard enthusiasts.

 Look for fishing backpacks with an additional rain cover built in if you’re at all concerned about your gear getting wet.
 This is a handy feature that provides an additional layer of protection.

 But where there’s fish, there’s water – so it’s par for the course.
 Just make sure your tackle box is waterproof, at the very least.

 And look for additional durability and protection if you plan on enjoying a spot of saltwater fishing – because that stuff gets everywhere, and will corrode everything!

 Backpacks of any kind are only as good as their straps, and this is especially true of fishing bags that are designed to carry all kinds of gear.

 You don’t want it giving out on you when hiking to your favorite fishing spot.

 Look for bags with reinforced straps and handles, and the more padding – the more comfortable it’s going to be on your shoulders.

-And backpacks with vented, breathable backs are essential for minimizing sweat and moisture build up when worn – particularly if you’re out on warmer days or traveling some distance.
+And backpacks with vented, breathable backs are essential for minimizing sweat and moisture build up when worn – particularly if you’re out on warmer days or traveling longer distances.

 Having something that looks as good as it performs doesn’t have to be reserved for fashion.
 Fishing backpacks can look super-sharp, too.